themadan/amitness.github.io/content/articles/illustrated-deepcluster.md

 To generating initial labels for the model to train on, we initialize AlexNet with random weights and the last fully connected layer FC3 removed.
 We perform a forward pass on the model on images and take the feature vector coming from the second fully connected layer FC2 of the model on an image.
 This feature vector has a dimension of 4096.
 ![](/images/deepcluster-alexnet-random-repr.png){.img-center}

 This process is repeated for all images in the batch for the whole dataset.
-Thus, if we have N total images, we will have a image-feature matrix of [N, 4096].
+Thus, if we have N total images, we will have an image-feature matrix of [N, 4096].
 ![](/images/deepcluster-image-feature-matrix.png){.img-center}

 **6. Clustering**